andrysds/panera/README.md

 ## Contributing

 Send a pull request from your fork branch.
-[How?](https://help.github.com/articles/creating-a-pull-request-from-a-fork/
+[How?](https://help.github.com/articles/creating-a-pull-request-from-a-fork)

 ## Requirements

 - Go
-- Redis)
+- Redis

 ## How to run locally